keu/docs/software/ac-cve.md

 :::caution

 Astronomer will no longer release new versions of AC starting with the release of Apache Airflow 2.4.
-Astronomer recommends creating all new Deployments with Astro Runtime, as well as migrating existing Deployments from AC to Astro Runtime as soon as your team is ready.
+Astronomer recommends creating all new Deployments with Astro Runtime, as well as migrating existing Deployments from AC to Astro Runtime as soon as your organization is ready.
 See [Migrate to Runtime](migrate-to-runtime.md) and [Runtime image architecture](runtime-image-architecture.md).

 :::

 This page is the source of truth for any Common Vulnerabilities and Exposures (CVEs) identified within any of our supported Astronomer Certified images for Apache Airflow.

-Currently, all supported Astronomer Certified images are listed in two places:
+You can find information about supported Astronomer Certified images in the following locations:

 - [Astronomer Downloads](https://astronomer.io/downloads)
 - [Astronomer's Docker registry (Quay.io)](https://quay.io/repository/astronomer/ap-airflow?tab=tags)